 Finally, Scope 3 emissions are companies' indirect emissions that are not included in Scope 2 and for which they are responsible across their value chain.
 This includes emissions from products purchased from suppliers, from companies' own products when customers use them, and from employees commuting.
-Scope 3 emissions are potentially of significant importance, since they can account for over 70% of companies' carbon footprint.
+Scope 3 emissions are potentially of significant importance, since they can account for over 70 percent of companies' carbon footprint.
 Reducing Scope 3 emissions can therefore have a larger impact than reducing Scope 1 and Scope 2 emissions.

 Working out what Scope 3 emissions are can be challenging.
 However, reporting on Scope 3 emissions can potentially have wider benefits.
-For instance, it can enable companies to assess where emission 'hotspots' reside in their supply chain, thereby allowing companies to identify and potentially manage and mitigate resource and energy risks.
+For instance, it can enable companies to assess where emission "hotspots" reside in their supply chain, thereby allowing companies to identify and potentially manage and mitigate resource and energy risks.

-Interestingly, the case against the multinational energy company and the claim against the three German automotive companies (discussed on page 2) both demand reductions in Scope 3 emissions.
+Interestingly, the case against the multinational energy company and the claim against the three German automotive companies both demand reductions in Scope 3 emissions.
 As the majority of the energy company's and automotive companies' GHG emissions come from their manufactured products, this is a challenging area.
-Accordingly, it is important for companies to assess their Scope 3 emissions.
-Companies that do not assess, report on and set targets in respect of their Scope 3 emissions are vulnerable to accusations that they are not doing enough.
+Accordingly, it is important for companies to assess their